 Lady looking at phone

-If you have been a partner for a few years now, it is time to think about where you want to be in the future.
-It will be different for each partner depending on your position in the firm and how you want to progress as well as what is happening in your personal life.
+As you have been a partner for a few years now, it might be time to start thinking about where you want to be in the future.

 • What are the costs likely to be?